Stock Market Complacency: Ditch the Herd and Achieve Success

 Another valuable practice is engaging with advisors or peers who can provide objective feedback.
 They can offer insights or highlight blind spots that an investor may overlook due to inherent biases.
 Being open to constructive criticism strengthens the decision-making process.

 Mindfulness and reflection can also play a role.
-By being aware of one’s emotional state, investors can recognize when fear or overconfidence may affect their judgments.
+By being aware of one’s emotional state, investors can recognise when fear or overconfidence may affect their judgments.
 Techniques such as meditation or simply pausing before making significant decisions can improve clarity and reduce impulsivity.

 Applying Technical Analysis in a Balanced Strategy